Afcon 2019: Uganda part ways with coach Sebastien Desabre after exit | Goal.com

 Afcon 2019: Uganda part ways with coach Sebastien Desabre after exit

-Uganda have confirmed the exit of coach Sebastien Desabre on mutual consent after the team returned from the Africa Cup of Nations finals.
+Uganda have confirmed the exit of coach Sebastien Desabre by mutual consent after the team returned from the Africa Cup of Nations finals.

 The East African side put up a brave fight to fall by a solitary goal to Senegal and exit the competition at the Round of 16.